jgm/gitit/README.markdown

 RST support.

 The visual layout is shamelessly borrowed from Wikipedia.

-The code in `Gitit/State.hs` is based on http://hpaste.org/5957 by mightybyte, as revised by dbpatterson.

 The stylesheets are influenced by Wikipedia's stylesheets and by the bluetrip CSS framework (see BLUETRIP-LICENSE).
 Some of the icons in